elasticio/elasticio.github.io/content/_components/netsuite/actions.md

 > Note the following about the deletionReason parameter:
 > The deletionReason complex type includes two fields: deletionReasonCode and deletionReasonMemo.
 The deletionReasonCode must identify a deletion reason that is listed at Setup > Accounting > Accounting Lists.
 If the Use Deletion Reasons feature is enabled and you use the deletionReasonCode to identify a code that does not exist, the request fails with an INVALID_REF_KEY error.
 > Deletion reasons can be saved only for transactions.
 However, in SOAP web services, you must use the deletionReason parameter even when referencing other record types, and even when the Use Deletion Reasons feature is not enabled.
 For situations where it is not appropriate to identify a deletion reason, pass in a value of null.
-> Even when when a deletion reason is required, you can use a value of null.
+> Even when a deletion reason is required, you can use a value of null.
 In these cases, the system automatically populates the deletion reason fields with default values.
 These defaults are: Other for deletionReasonCode and This transaction was deleted by script or web service for deletionReasonMemo.
 > The deletionReason complex type is defined in the core XSD.
 > For more details about the Use Deletion Reasons feature, see Recording a Reason for Deleting a Transaction.